 20. Lunch in a traditional Balinese family compound – by me 😀

 There’s no secret that I’m obsessed with Indonesia, and I have been for over a decade.
-So while this might not be the most spectacular experience ever, whenever I think about my favorite travel memory this comes to mind every time.
+So while this might not be the most spectacular experience ever, it is certainly my most unforgettable travel experience.
 A few years ago Ulrik and I decided to book a bike tour in Ubud to hopefully see a side of Bali we wouldn’t be able to on our own.
 After a lot of research, we ended up with Jegeg Bali Cycling.
-A family run business that focuses on small groups and truly puts their guests’ experience above everything.
+A family-run business that focuses on small groups and truly puts their guests’ experience above everything.

-They picked us up early in the morning and together with only two other people we started the tour with breakfast overlooking the incredible mount Batur and lake.
+They picked us up early in the morning, and together with only two other people, we started the tour with breakfast overlooking the incredible mount Batur and lake.
 We then went on a two-hour bike ride on the lush backroads of Ubud.
 We got to visit a local village hall and a temple that was being decorated for an upcoming ceremony.
 Because as the Balinese say, every problem can be solved with a ceremony.
-I thought I was quite knowledgable about Balinese culture prior to this tour but I ended up learning so much.
+I thought I was quite knowledgeable about Balinese culture before this tour, but I ended up learning so much.